 Employees who contract Coronavirus Disease 2019 (COVID-19) on the job should be covered under Connecticut Workers’ Compensation.

 The Workers’ Compensation Commission is open and deciding claims right now.
-Hearings are being conducted telephonically, but they are still occurring.
+Hearings are being conducted by phone.
 Do not wait.

-Note this is a rapidly evolving situation and new legislation may modify this.
+Note this is a rapidly evolving situation and new executive orders and legislation may modify this.
 Historically the legislature has enacted laws that lowered the burden of proof or provided additional coverage to employees for Workers’ Compensation claims under these circumstances.
 The legality of the presumption created by executive order 7JJJ has also not been tested.